PureJoyMind/nodejsDocs/Node.js/02.NPM/What is npm_.md

 `npm install <package name>` or `npm i ,`

 ***A good place to find and see how packages work is [the npmjs site](https://www.npmjs.com/).***
-When in stalling a packag for our project, that package is added to our dependency list in package.json
+When in stalling a package for our project, that package is added to our dependency list in package.json

 # Using A Package